-Average Average Cumulative

-Final JAVA Average
+Group Average Final Quiz Score Average JAVA Program Score Cumulative Average

-Quiz Program

-Score Score

-66% 51% 56%
+Control 66% 51% 56%

-74% 71% 72%
+Experi- mental 74% 71% 72%

-Average Final Quiz Score 66% FinalJAVAQuizProgramScoreScore66%51%

-Table 5: Final exam score for both groups
+Table 4: Final exam score for both groups

 It is quite interesting to note that while there was no significant difference between module quiz scores, the experimental group performed much better in the final exam.
 Even though the gains in the final quiz are marginal, the experimental group outperformed the control group by 20% in JAVA program writing.
 The overall cumulative improvement in final exam mean score was 16%.
 These numbers may insinuate that-for the experimental group-the increased practice led to an improvement in final exam score, though it is too early to say anything with high degree of confidence due to such a small sample size.
 Nevertheless, the final exam numbers are encouraging.